Akshara10git/MaRs-TASK-2/README.md

   after the desired rotation, we can give w or a command to move it in that particular direction.

 debugging :-
-* one of the dc motors was not working even though the code and the connections were correct, I think it might be beause of some problems with the DC motor or due to the loose jumper wire connections.
+* one of the dc motors was not working even though the code and the connections were correct, I think it might be beause of some problems with the DC motor or due to the problems in the driver.
 Hence, I was not able to check the left and right movement with the hardware.